 Contrary to Joreen's assumption, then, the consciousness-raising phase of the movement is not over.
 Consciousness-raising is a vital process which must go on, among those engaged in social change, to and through the revolutionary liberation.
-Raising our consciousness meaning, helping each other extricate ourselves from ancient shackles - is the main way in which women are going to turn their personal anger into constructive energy, and join the struggle.
-Consciousnessraising, however, is a loose term - a vacuous nothingism, at this point - and needs to be qualified.
+Raising our consciousness - meaning, helping each other extricate ourselves from ancient shackles - is the main way in which women are going to turn their personal anger into constructive energy, and join the struggle.
+Consciousness-raising, however, is a loose term - a vacuous nothingism, at this point - and needs to be qualified.
 An offensive television commercial can raise a women's consciousness as she irons her husbands shirts alone in her house; it can remind her of what she already knows, ie that she is trapped, her life is meaningless, boring, etc - but it will probably not encourage her to leave the laundry and organise a houseworkers' strike.
 Consciousness-raising, as a strategy for revolution, just involve helping women translate their personal dissatisfaction into class-consciousness and making organised women accessible to all women.

-In suggesting that the next step after consciousness-raising groups is building a movement, Joreen not only implies a false dichotomy between one and the other, but also overlooks an important process of the feminist movement, that of building a women's culture.
-While, ultimately, a massive force of women (and some men) will be necessary to smash the feasible.
+In suggesting that the next step after consciousness-raising groups is building a movement, Joreen not only implies a false dichotomy become 'public' and this possibility is fraught with many dangerous implications.
+Thus, to maintain its own power, it is easier to rationalise the exclusion of the members of the other informal structure by such means as 'red-baiting', 'lesbian-baiting' or 'straight-baiting'.
+The only other alternative is formally to structure the group in such a way that the original power is institutionalised.
+This is not always possible.
+If the informal elites have been well structured and have exercised a fair amount of power in the past, such a task is feasible.
 These groups have a history of being somewhat politically effective in the past, as the tightness of the informal structure has proven an adequate substitute for a formal structure.
 Becoming strutured does not alter their operation much, though the institutionalisation of the power structure does not open it to formal challenge.
 It is those groups which are in greatest need of structure that are often least capable of creating it.
 Their informal structures have not been too well formed and adherence to the ideology of 'structureless-ness' makes them reluctant to change tactics.
 The more unstructured a group it is, the more lacking it is in informal structures; the more it adheres to an ideology of 'structurelessness', the more vulnerable it is to being taken over by a group of political comrades.